top of page

 It is often used to describe the feeling of disappointment or discouragement that comes from being unable to achieve one's goals or desires.
 The term is used to describe the state of mind of someone who is impeded in their efforts, and it can be caused by a variety of factors such as lack of resources, lack of support, or unexpected obstacles.
 Frustration can also be caused by external factors such as rules, regulations or someone else's actions.
 It can be described as a feeling of being blocked, held back or thwarted in some way.
 Frustration can lead to negative emotions such as anger, sadness, and anxiety, and can affect a person's motivation, productivity and overall well-being.
 It can be a normal and natural part of life but if it becomes chronic, it can be detrimental to one's mental health.

-Example sentences of frustrate
+Example sentences containing frustrate

 1. His constant delays begin to frustrate his colleagues.